 I am Dr. Andrew Henderson, a System Architect and Software Lead at INFICON.
 I have spent over twenty years in industry designing and developing Linux system and application software and customizing Linux kernels for embedded system designs.
 A few of the organizations that I have worked for over the years are Lockheed Martin, Panasonic Avionics, USA Mobility, and Loki Entertainment Software.

 While I was working on my PhD in Electrical and Computer Engineering (ECE) at Syracuse University, my advisor and PI was Dr. Heng Yin.
+My research work and publications focus on dynamic analysis and cover areas like cybersecurity, virtual machine instrumentation, dataflow analysis, and emulation of hardware systems in software.
+In a broad sense, I have a PhD in emulation!
 More information about my research work can be found on my Research page.
-Prior to earning my PhD, I earned an MBA from Jacksonville University in Jacksonville, FL (2004) and a BS in Computer Science from Embry-Riddle Aeronautical University in Daytona Beach, FL (1999).

 Do you need to get in touch with me?
 Check out my Contact page for contact information and my resume.